My Dear Beloved Family,

 Mountain of Majesty

 I have been journaling since we lived in Lethbridge, at my therapist’s suggestion.
 I find it therapeutic, as it helps me sort out my feelings and often assists me in problem-solving.
 My therapist taught me that when a person writes, they use another part of their brain.
 In my case that part gets me out of my head and into my heart.
 I love living in my heart.
 It feels healthy, even if sometimes it hurts unbearably, especially when I think about beloved family members who I have not seen since the year 2000.
-I figure living from my heart is more natural than living under orders.
+I figure living from my heart is more natural than living under overly strict rules and orders.
 It’s closer to nature.
 It seems to me that human ideals have the power to supplant the heart and derail our humanity.
 That’s what happened to me when I was forced to shun my beloved mother in 1985.
 It almost destroyed me.

 Filling in the Family Gaps